 One of the innovations RS has introduced is consolidated delivery, where multiple orders are placed through an eProcurement system by a customer and then all the items are combined in one delivery.
 One customer that has benefited from this option is Midlands-based control and automation systems manufacturer PP Control and Automation (PP).

-PP’s Purchasing Manager Martin Allen says: “The volume of orders that we place with RS made it necessary to look at how to reduce our number of transactions and create efficiencies in the procurement process.
+PP’s Commercial Manager Martin Allen says: “The volume of orders that we place with RS made it necessary to look at how to reduce our number of transactions and create efficiencies in the procurement process.